 Step 2 – You will be prompted by the User Access Control, just click on Yes to proceed.
 At this point, you have to expand the registry tree with the help of the Registry Editor and navigate to

 Step 3 – Perform right-click on an empty space then select New followed by “DWORD (32-bit) Value”.
 Give a name DisabledComponents to this new Value.

 Step 4 – It is now time to modify the DisabledComponents value.
 For you to accomplish this, right-click on DisabledComponents and select Modify from the list.
 Once you have done this, a dialog box will appear, type in ffffffff and then click OK.
 You can also provide 0xFF as the value data as it works to Disable/Enable IPv6 in Windows 10 in the same way.

 Step 5 – After this, you have to restart the system in other to disable the IPv6.
 You can confirm that the successful disabling of the IPv6 by running ipconfig /all command from the command prompt.
 The process is successful if the output displays only the IPv4.

 Re-enable IPv6 in Windows 10

 Step 6 – For you to enable the IPv6, all you have to do is to repeat steps 1, 2, 3, 4 and then delete the DisabledComponents registry value.
 Alternatively, you can change the registry data to 0.
-That’s all!
+Restart the system and that’s all!